Verizon pUDP Guide

 This plan is nothing like Verizon's postpaid unlimited Jetpack plan (aka 'Beyond Unlimited') for $80/month (or $20/month when added as an extra line) - which has an annoying 15GB high speed data cap before being throttled to 600 kbps.

-Verizon corporate media relations has confirmed with us, Jetpacks on this pUDP plan have absolutely no high speed data caps and are at full 4G/LTE speeds.
+Verizon corporate media relations has confirmed with us, Jetpacks on this pUDP plan have absolutely no high speed data caps.

 However, when this unlimited plan is activated on tablets or smartphones, the plan includes absolutely no personal mobile hotspot use.
 None.
 Nada.
 Zilch.
 Data use on those plans is only for on device usage.